 Necessary laws, legal systems and enforcement mechanisms, however, are still lacking in many countries to protect their children.
 Only a handful of countries in the region have enacted a comprehensive Children’s Act to bring their national child protection laws in line with the CRC.

-One of the fundamental rights enshrined in the CRC is the right to be registered immediately after birth and to acquire a name and a nationality.
-But to this day, in Eastern and Southern Africa, more than half of all newborns do not receive proper documentation.
-In 2007 alone, the region had almost 10 million unregistered births.
+One of the fundamental rights enshrined in the CRC is the right of a child’s birth to be registered immediately and for the child to acquire a name and a nationality.
+But to this day, more than 60 per cent all children under five years of age do not have proper birth registration in ESA.